 Students may not be late as it inhibits the learning process.
-If students are late or cannot attend school, they must contact Paul Mitchell The School and talk to the service desk immediately.
-Students must call in by 8.30 a.m.
+If students are late or cannot attend school, they must message the Future Professional Advisor and their Learning Leader via KlassApp or email by 9:00 a.m. for day and 5:00 p.m. for night.
 Students who are late for theory class may not enter the classroom and will not receive theory credit.
-Students who are late for any specialty class or guest artist may attend the class but must be accompanied into the classroom by a Learning Leader.
+Students who are late for any specialty class or guest artist may attend the class but must have a note from the Future Professional Advisor to enter class.
 Students are never excused from mandatory theory class to work in the clinic.
 Only three (3) tardy days are allowed per month; otherwise it is considered excessive tardiness.
 If a student leaves early without permission, it will be counted as a tardy.